-There were no CCC meetings held at the Donaldson Mine site during the 2012/13 AEMR reporting period.
-It was deemed by both Donaldson Coal management and CCC members that a meeting during the 2012/13 AEMR reporting period was unnecessary.
-This was due to the mine no longer expanding and the decreasing levels of activity at the mine during the 2012/13 AEMR reporting period.
+There were no CCC meetings held at the mine site during the 2013/14 AEMR reporting period.
+It was deemed by both Donaldson management and CCC members that a meeting during the 2013/14 AEMR reporting period was unnecessary.
+This was due to the mine no longer operating during the 2013/14 AEMR reporting period.